parkie0517/Visual-Prompt-Tuning-for-ViT-B-4/README.md

 ![image](https://github.com/parkie0517/Visual-Prompt-Tuning-for-ViT-B-4/assets/80407632/2924ede9-239e-4dc9-8cec-8bcb2eae0d62)
 ↑ Testing Accuracy

-It took, 5m20s and 6m50s to train the prompted model and full fine-tuned model respectively.
+It took, 5m20s 4m22s, and 6m50s to train the P, F, and P+F model respectively.
-Although I did not trian the models for sufficient amount of time, I could observe that the prompted model's convergene speed was very fast compared to the full fine-tuned model which did not even converge during 5 epochs.
+Although I did not trian the models for sufficient amount of time, I could observe that the P's convergene speed was very fast compared to the other models, which did not converge during 5 epochs.

 ## Conclusion